 Improvement in status is limited by the current understanding of pressures on the water environment, their sources, the action required to tackle them together with the resources to deliver the programme (both people and budget).
-In addition the one out all out rules of WFD classification can result in a failure of one element monitored to drive the overall status.
-However, during this period 90 water body elements improved by one or more class.

 Some of this change reflects the number of sites monitored by the WFD monitoring programme.
 Since 2009, to fill gaps in our understanding, we have increased our monitoring to better understand the pressures on the water environment, especially in some estuarine and coastal water bodies.
 For example, in 2009 across Wales we monitored seven lakes for macrophytes, in 2015 that increased to 41, of which 23 met the required standard.
 Therefore much of the change in the data indicates a better understanding of the pressures affecting the environment rather than an actual change in quality.
 Apparent deterioration will continue to be investigated to understand if it is due to a real change in quality of the environment or the reasons explained above.
 Further detail on these outcomes is included in the Progress Report.